Raspberry Pi Software Guide

 Click on Raspbian.

-- Click on the Download ZIP button under ‘Raspbian Jessie with desktop’, and select a folder to save it to.
+Click on the Download ZIP button under ‘Raspbian Stretch with desktop’, and select a folder to save it to.

 Extract the files from the zip.